-Slack is widely adopted as a workplace communication tool; more than 12 million users make 5+ billion actions per week.
+Slack is a popular workplace communication tool with over 12 million users.
+Each week, users on this platform collectively perform more than 5 billion actions.
 Today, in the legal landscape, Slack eDiscovery is becoming prominent.
 Whether you are a legal service provider, in-house/external counsel, or working with a corporation, you are likely aware of this astounding platform.

-With data retention features and GDPR & CCPA compliance, you might sense the importance of a slack eDiscovery plan in place.
-To help you understand more about it, here’s is all you need to know about Slack eDiscovery that can help you foster the entire eDiscovery process.
+With data retention features and GDPR & CCPA compliance, you might sense the importance of a Slack eDiscovery plan in place.
+To help you understand more about it, here’s all you need to know about Slack eDiscovery that can help you foster the entire eDiscovery process.

 What is Slack?